Kotlin/KEEP/proposals/KEEP-0430-explicit-backing-fields.md

 In example above `city.value = newCity` would be translated to `(getCity() as MutableLiveData<String>).setValue(newCity)`.
 Implementation may optimize this call by using the backing field directly.

-### Smart cast applicability

-Currently, smart casts need to meet certain rules to be applied.
+### Call from inline functions

+Automatic smart cast on properties with EBF is disabled inside `public`, `internal` and `protected` inline functions.

-Compiler enforces these rules for the properties with an explicit backing field (EBF):
+### Restrictions on a property with an explicit backing field

+#### Design restrictions

 * Property with EBF must not have a custom getter.
 * Property with EBF can't be `var`.
 * Property with EBF must have `final` modality.
 * Delegated properties can't have EBF.
 * The type of the explicit backing field must be a subtype of the property's type.
-* ... and other restrictions to make sure smart cast is applicable.

-### Visibility

 * `private` is the default and the only allowed visibility for explicit backing fields.
-* Visibility of property must be more permissive than explicit backing field visibility.

-### Expect-actual matching
+#### Expect-actual matching

 * `expect` property can't have an explicit backing field (since it's an implementation detail).
 * During expect-actual matching, only property types are considered and explicit backing fields play no role.

-### Call from inline functions

-Automatic smart cast on properties with EBF is disabled inside `public`, `internal` and `protected` inline functions.

-### Other restrictions
+#### Other restrictions

 * It's prohibited to put `@JvmField` annotation on property with explicit backing field.
 * Local property can't have an explicit backing field.
+* Visibility of property must be more permissive than explicit backing field visibility.
+(Anything other than `private`)
-* It's a warning if a property type is equal to EBF type.
+* It's a warning if a property type is equal to the EBF type.

 ## Technical design